Meal: Champagne breakfast

-Refer to the Wikipedia Breakfast page for a list of countries and continents and their variations of breakfast.
-The cuisine articles linked in the breakfast page regarding each country's and continent's cuisine may display variations of breakfast more thoroughly.
+Various cultures around the world eat a diverse range of foods for breakfast.

 Lunch

 Lunch is a meal typically eaten at midday; it varies in size by culture and region.

 The word lunch is an abbreviation for luncheon, whose origin relates to a small snack originally eaten at any time of the day or night.
 During the 20th century, the meaning in English gradually narrowed to a small or mid-sized meal eaten at midday.
 Lunch is commonly the second meal of the day after breakfast.
 Significant variations exist in different areas of the world.
 In some parts of the UK it can be called dinner or lunch, with the last meal called tea.